 To the nearest 100

-The same principle described above applies here.
+The same principle described above applies to this section as well.

-Suppose the distance from London to Chester is 700km rounded to the nearest 100km.
+The distance from London to Chester is 700km rounded to the nearest 100km.
 What are the lower and upper bounds?

 And this can also be represented on the number line as shown below;